jakubg1/SkilletUI/README.md

 A work-in-progress UI engine for LOVE2D, intended for implementation into OpenSMCE at some point!

-## Refactor In Progress

-This project is a bit broken for now!
-Use the commit `d090a20` for the most stable version.

 ## What's Done

 - Nodes
 - Widgets attached to Nodes (texts, boxes, sprites, primitive buttons) with some robust functionality
 - Node creation, duplication, removal, ordering, parenting
-- Node and widget manipulation with a list of properties
+- Node and widget manipulation with a list of properties, almost all of which are editable
-- Layout loading and saving
+- Project and layout loading and saving
 - Fully functional undo/redo stack with working transactions/groups that will be undone at once
+- Layout grid and viewport scaling
+- Preview mode
+- Simple timeline support

 ## What's To Do

-- Support for editing of some types (shortcuts, images, etc.)
-- Node animations via timelines
-- All the necessary refactoring and stuff
+- Timeline support (loading, saving, editing, etc.)
+- More yet unknown features
 - Integration into OpenSMCE

 ## About